Top 5 FAQ’s

 4. Who will be hosting my Femigami workshop?

 Emily is an experienced workshop facilitator and holds a Master of Design from the University of Brighton.
-She is also a trained mindfulness practitioner (Pocket Mindfulness With Emily) and a Content and Media Manager for a national mental health charity.
+She is also a trained mindfulness practitioner (Pocket Mindfulness With Emily) and a writer for a national mental health charity.

 5. What are the benefits of Femigami?